cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/courses/reu2021/_index.md

    * On Mac: `cd TO YOUR DIR; python3.9 -m venv .`
    * On Windows `cd TO YOUR DIR; python -m venv .`

    Then start VSCode in the directory and it will ask you to use this venv.
-HOwever the global ENV3 venv may be better and you cen set your interpreter to it
+However, the global ENV3 venv may be better and you cen set your interpreter to it.

-4. On Pycharm we recommend yu use the ENV3 and set the clobal interpreter
+4. On Pycharm we recommend you use the ENV3 and set the clobal interpreter

 ## Jupyter Notebooks